It's 4:47pm. You're half-way through your second coffee mistake of the day when Slack pings:

-You are not negotiating with time itself.
+You're not negotiating with time itself.
 You're negotiating trade-offs: scope, quality, risk, people, and date.

-People miss this because deadlines arrive wearing emotion.
+Deadlines arrive wearing emotion.
+Someone promised something.
 Someone is stressed.
-Someone promised something.
 Someone wants it to be true.
-You can empathise with that and still say: "Great.
-Which part changes?"
+You can empathise with that and still ask the adult question:

 Pushback has options.
 Complaining has adjectives.